platformsh/platformsh-docs/overview/pricing.md

 > You can not map a custom domain name to a development plan

+Development environments have less resources than production environments.

 ## Production - Standard / Medium / Large

-The live environment (master) of a production plan has more resources then the development environments.
+The live environment (master) of a production plan has more resources then the development environments of the project.

-You can map domain names to your master environment, SSL support is included.
+You can map domain names to your master environment.
+SSL support is always included.

 Production plans come in three flavors: